Yuan Phai: Main narrative

 The same events are recapped in slightly greater detail (stanzas 83 to 104).
-King Tilokkarat of Chiang Mai is portrayed as a bad king for overthrowing his father, killing his own son, and foolishly mistreating Muen Dong Nakhon who he had sent to rule Chiang Chuen (stanzas 105-124).
+King Tilokkarat of Chiang Mai is portrayed as a bad king for overthrowing his father, killing his own son, and foolishly mistreating Muen Dong Nakhon who he had sent to rule Chiang Chuen (stanzas 105–124).
 Muen Dong's widow appeals to Trailokanat for help.
-Troops from Tilokkarat's allies, Nan and Phrae, take control of Chiang Chuen, propelling many nobles and men to flee and join Trailokanat in Phitsanulok (stanzas 125-152).
-Tilokkarat appoints a new ruler in Chiang Chuen, Jae Hom, who readies strong defenses with reinforcements from Lampang (stanzas 153-174).
-Trailokanat readies his army at Phitsanulok, travels up the River Nan, and then marches towards Chiang Chuen (stanzas 175-201).
-The army is described, including the infantry (stanzas 203-210), the elephant brigade, portrayed in great detail (stanzas 211-248), the cavalry (stanzas 249-255), and the march (stanzas 256-266).
+Troops from Tilokkarat's allies, Nan and Phrae, take control of Chiang Chuen, propelling many nobles and men to flee and join Trailokanat in Phitsanulok (stanzas 125–152).
+Tilokkarat appoints a new ruler in Chiang Chuen, Jae Hom, who readies strong defenses with reinforcements from Lampang (stanzas 153–174).
+Trailokanat readies his army at Phitsanulok, travels up the River Nan, and then marches towards Chiang Chuen (stanzas 175–201).
+The army is described, including the infantry (stanzas 203–210), the elephant brigade, portrayed in great detail (stanzas 211–248), the cavalry (stanzas 249–255), and the march (stanzas 256–266).

 The narrative breaks off in the middle of describing the march and resumes in the thick of the battle.
 A section has been lost, inadequately substituted by a short insertion in prose.

 Battle and celebration of victory

-In the battle (stanzas 267-287), the Yuan forces initially gain the upper hand because of the number and weight of their elephants, but the tide of the battle turns when an Ayutthaya elephant named Songbun triumphs in an elephant duel (stanzas 272-3).
+In the battle (stanzas 267–287) the Yuan forces at first gain the upper hand, through the number and weight of their elephants.
+The tide turns when an Ayutthaya elephant named Songbun wins an elephant duel (stanzas 272–3).